igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 So fixating on the "how" of nondeterminism is admittedly naive.

-That said, in the decades since the invention of the Turing machine, we've significantly increased our understanding of the mechanics of the human brain as well as other miraculously complex natural phenomena.
-So embracing our naivet&eacute; for the moment, we can ask whether it's possible to narrow the gap between the abstraction of nondeterminism and the reality of the natural world.
-In other words, can we frame nondeterministic computation in a way that aligns slightly better with our emerging understanding of the naturally occuring phenomena that it is meant to represent?
+That said, in the decades since the invention of the Turing machine, we've increased our understanding of the mechanics of miraculously complex natural phenomena, including the human brain.
+So embracing our naivet&eacute; for the moment, we can ask whether it's possible to narrow the gap between the abstraction of nondeterminism and our emerging understanding of the natural phenomena it is meant to model.

 Adopting a biologically inspired perspective on computing is not a new idea, and has proven fruitful in